vandanrohatgi/l33tCode/Arrays/Two sum.md

 ```

 This one performed much better.
 Onto my quest for even better answer.
 I tried calculating time and space complexity for this but yeah... no. I'm too tired already.

+## Day 2
+Looking further, we can just add the whole thing inside one loop.
+Oh and the time complexity appears to be O(n) and space complexity to be O(n).
+Trust me, I saw it on leetcode solutions.